IsmailOuazzani/YTBmusicDL/README.md

 # YTBmusicDL
-Python script using youtube-dl to automate mp3 downloading with relevant settings (metadata for titles, album, author ...).
+Python script using youtube-dl to automate mp3 downloading with relevant settings (metadata for titles, album, author ...)

+# Disclaimer
+This project was done for education purposes only.
+Please do not use it to download content you are not allowed to download.

 # Features
 - Download files as mp3 at the best quality available